 - Enable multiple campaigns at the same time.

-- In case of any changes in the message/creative, you can pause and reactivate the campaign.
+- In case of any changes in the message or creative, you can pause, make edits, and reactivate the campaign.

 4. Conversion Web Push Notifications